• Insights

 The future of energy-efficient AI systems

-16 December 2022 Posted by Jente Somers Digital innovation
+16 December 2022 Posted by Jente Somers Artificial intelligence

 Did you know that training a large neural network produces up to 5 times more CO2 than an average car in its lifetime?!
 This showcases a huge problem: AI, in general, seems to consume a lot of power.
 Since we’re starting to collect more and more data annually, this problem will only continue to grow.